 The third stretch involves you standing tall with your arms at your sides and then lift your arms out and up over your head.
 Cling your hands to the opposite arm (I like to hold onto the opposite side’s elbow) and then fold over your legs attempting to touch your toes until you feel a stretch.
 If the stretch is too difficult, you can bend your knees more.
 Let the head hang heavily as this could enhance the quality of the stretch.
 Holding this for about thirty seconds should be appropriate for this stretch.
 The final stretch I will discuss is called the cow face pose.
 Starting with the feet hip-width apart, reach the right arm up straight towards the sky bending it at the elbow.
 Keeping the elbow raised and in a bent position, reach the right hand over the head and down the back.
 Then, stretch the left arm toward the ground and reach the left hand behind and up the back.
 You should try to reach the opposite arm’s hand and clasp them together.
 If you cannot do this, you can use a towel or some sort of device to clash the opposite arms together.
 Perform this on both sides for thirty seconds.

-The arm and shoulders are essential to stretch, so I hope this program I use can help you reduce tightness in these areas!
+It is essential to stretch your arms and shoulders, so I hope this blog offers a resource to help you reduce tightness in these areas!